What’s the Cheapest Way To Move? A Guide for Thrifty Moving

 See prices for local moving labor.
 Read real customer reviews.
 Easily book your help online.

-Step Three: Pick the right time to move
+Step Three: Pick the Right Time to Move

-Step Four: Decide if DIY is best for you
+Step Four: Decide if DIY Is Best for You

 Believe it or not, DIY might not be the cheapest option for you.
 In general, doing the entire move yourself does cost less (DIY moves average about $660, while a full-service move can cost up to $2,568), but depending on how you go about it, there can be a lot of hidden costs.

 Your biggest expense is probably going to be your own time.
 You have to plan, take time off from work or school, get childcare if needed, and spend days doing really tiring work.
-Not to mention, if you’re moving between states and need to stay somewhere overnight to break up the drive, the price of hotels and fuel costs might entirely cancel out what you were trying to save by going DIY.
+Not to mention, if you’re moving between states and need to stay somewhere overnight to break up the drive, the price of hotels and fuel costs might cancel out what you were trying to save by going DIY.

 If you research hotels and the route beforehand (and are smart about your PTO), you can still save.
 But that’s still more time spent planning out your move.